yohanym95/Record_Book/README.md

 This project contain two page.they are login page and examination result page.

-first page contain student's details and second page included student's examination result and other student result from another table.
+first page contain student's details and second page included student's examination result and other students result from another table.